VisPro128/vistabler/README.md

 vistabler_html2txt_2.py
 ^this code interprets the manually downloaded timetable html file for the current week and exports a txt with formatted timetable information.

-mytimetable.html
+My.Timetable.html
 ^is the file from which the timetable information wants to be read.
+Needs to be manually updated every week.